 Türkiye - Eurofighter

-Ankara said in 2023 it was eager to acquire Eurofighter jets, but the talks have been slow to get off the ground, largely because of Berlin’s opposition to Turkey’s stance on the Gaza conflict.
-Although London is leading the talks with interested parties, any of the four nations may veto a sale.
+Ankara said in 2023 it was eager to acquire Eurofighter jets, but the talks had been slow to get off the ground, largely because of Berlin’s opposition to Turkey’s stance on the Gaza conflict.
+Although London was leading the talks with interested parties, any of the four nations may veto a sale.
 Minister of National Defense Yasar Güler said in a statement, "Turkey is continuing its work to procure 40 Eurofighters by meeting with England and Spain.
 They are trying to convince Germany."

 The Eurofighter Typhoon jets are built by a consortium consisting of Airbus, BAE Systems and Leonardo and involving Germany, the UK, Italy and Spain.
 The failure to secure new contracts could potentially lead to the cessation of Eurofighter production by 2030.
-Germany’s final tranche-4 aircraft from the 38-unit Quadriga purchase is expected to be delivered in 2030, and the high-rate production of the New Generation Fighter under the Future Combat Air System (FCAS) program may not commence before 2040.
+Germany’s final tranche-4 aircraft from the 38-unit Quadriga purchase was expected to be delivered in 2030, and the high-rate production of the New Generation Fighter under the Future Combat Air System (FCAS) program may not commence before 2040.

 On 16 November 2023, Turkey’s defense minister, Yasar Gular, officially declared ongoing negotiations with Spain and the United Kingdom to acquire Typhoon jets.
 Turkey’s announcement of its plans to purchase 40 Eurofighter Typhoon jets faced obstacles due to the program’s collaborative nature.
 Germany, in particular, opposed the sale to Turkey.
 “We want to buy Eurofighter.
-It is a very effective aircraft.
+It was a very effective aircraft.
 These aircraft are related to the UK, Germany, and Spain,” he told parliament.
 “Both the UK and Spain say ‘yes,’ and now they are working to persuade Germany.
 The UK and Spain say: ‘We will solve that problem’.
 If solved, we plan to purchase 40 Eurofighter jets.”

-Germany lifted the obstacle to the purchase of 40 Eurofighter Typoon fighter jets for the Turkish Air Force.
+Germany ultimately lifted the obstacle to the purchase of 40 Eurofighter Typoon fighter jets for the Turkish Air Force.
 Berlin had changed its view of its NATO ally Turkey, especially considering the possibility of Donald Trump being elected president in the US and the possibility of Russia increasing its attacks on Ukraine.
-The aim is to secure NATO's southern flank and unite forces in the face of declining support for Ukraine.
+The aim was to secure NATO's southern flank and unite forces in the face of declining support for Ukraine.
 The Berlin administration hopes to be able to use Erdogan 's communication channels with the Kremlin in the future.
 Another sign of Germany 's rapprochement with Turkey was Scholz's announcement that the high-strategic joint government consultations, which were last held in 2016, would be restarted.

 Germany, which had been blocking the sale for a long time, approved the start of technical talks.
 A technical delegation from England, Italy, Spain and Germany, which make up the Eurofighter consortium, came to Turkey and started talks 11 October 2024.
 The talks, which were planned to last approximately 3 weeks, discussed many technical details, including the stages of the fighter jet procurement process, how personnel training will be provided and how maintenance programs will be implemented.
 The sale will be made after opinions are received on the stages of the fighter jets' procurement process, how personnel training will be done, and how maintenance programs will be implemented.